-Eventually, the Belgian government also agreed on a payment extension in respect of consumer credit, provided that the following conditions are met:
+Eventually, the Belgian government also agreed on a payment extension in respect of consumer credit.

-To prevent credit insurers from cutting back on their activities the federal government, Assuralia (the federation of insurance undertakings) and the private trade credit insurers have concluded an agreement whereby the Belgian State will guarantee part of the possible losses that credit insurers have to swallow.
+To prevent credit insurers from cutting back on their activities the federal government, Assuralia (the federation of insurance undertakings) and the private trade credit insurers have concluded a reinsurance programme whereby the Belgian State will guarantee part of the possible losses that credit insurers have to swallow.
 To do so, it turned to Credendo, the state-owned credit insurer.

 Credendo will act as a kind of reinsurer that takes on part of the losses incurred by the credit insurers.
 However, the programme still foresees that credit insurers will bear a significant part of the losses.
 In exchange for government reinsurance, the credit insurers promise to keep the credit limits they had for companies before 1 March unchanged as much as possible.